Ian Paisley: Third Force

 During 1981, Paisley attempted to create a Protestant loyalist volunteer militia—called the (Ulster) Third Force—which would work alongside the police and army to fight the IRA.
 At the time, Prime Minister Margaret Thatcher was holding talks with Taoiseach Charles Haughey, and the Irish republican hunger strike was underway.

-On the night of 6 February 1981, Paisley summoned journalists to a hillside in County Antrim, where he had gathered 500 men.
+On the night of 6 February 1981 Paisley summoned journalists to a hillside in County Antrim, where he had gathered 500 men.
 The men were photographed in military formation, waving what purported to be firearms certificates in the air.
 Paisley declared: "This is a small token of the men who are placed to devastate any attempt by Margaret Thatcher and Charles Haughey to destroy the Union".
 He added: "I will take full responsibility for anything these men do.
 We will stop at nothing."

-Paisley helped organise further night-time rallies on 1 April, where large groups of men brandished more pieces of paper.
+Paisley helped to organise further night-time rallies on 1 April, where large groups of men brandished more pieces of paper.
 They were held on hillsides near Gortin, Armagh and Newry.
 At Gortin, the police were attacked and two police vehicles overturned.
 On 16 November, Paisley addressed a large Third Force rally in Enniskillen, where hundreds of men marched in a show of strength.
 Paisley organised a loyalist 'Day of Action' on 23 November, to pressure the British government to take a harder line against the IRA.
 Rallies were held in Protestant areas of Northern Ireland and a number of businesses shut.
 The DUP and UUP held separate rallies at Belfast City Hall.
 That night, Paisley addressed a Third Force rally in Newtownards, where thousands of masked and uniformed men marched before him.
 He declared:My men are ready to be recruited under the crown to destroy the vermin of the IRA.
 But if they refuse to recruit them, then we will have no other decision to make but to destroy the IRA ourselves!

-On 3 December, Paisley claimed that the Third Force had 15,000–20,000 members.
+On 3 December Paisley claimed that the Third Force had 15,000–20,000 members.
 James Prior, Secretary of State for Northern Ireland, replied that private armies would not be tolerated.

-In December 1981, the State Department of the United States revoked Paisley's visa, citing his "divisive rhetoric" and forcing him to cancel plans for a two-week speaking and fundraising tour in the US.
+In December 1981 the United States Department of State revoked Paisley's visa, citing his "divisive rhetoric" and forcing him to cancel plans for a two-week speaking and fundraising tour in the US.
 He insisted the cancellation was part of a "conspiracy between the Thatcher Government and the U.S.A.
 Government to sell out Ulster".